5 MIN READ

 Bacterial Leaf Streak in Corn

-Bacterial leaf streak (BLS) was first documented in the United States in 2016, but symptoms were observed earlier in Nebraska in 2014.
-To date the disease has been found in Colorado, Illinois, Iowa, Kansas, Minnesota, Nebraska, Oklahoma, South Dakota and Texas.
-Bacterial leaf streak is caused by the bacterium Xanthomonas vasicola and has been found on field corn, popcorn, and sweet corn.
-The pathogen is a bacterium and once the plant is infected in the field, there is not currently a treatment available to protect other plants in the field.
-However, yield or quality losses have not yet been documented as a result of infection by BLS.
+Bacterial leaf streak (BLS) was first documented in the United States in 2016, but symptoms of the disease were observed earlier in Nebraska in 2014.1 The disease has been found in Colorado, Illinois, Iowa, Kansas, Minnesota, Nebraska, Oklahoma, South Dakota, and Texas.1,2 Bacterial leaf streak is caused by the bacterium Xanthomonas vasicola and has been found on corn, sugarcane, and various grass weed species.
+Currently, no product is available to protect other plants once infection is present in the field.
+Yield or quality losses have only been found when infection is severe prior to grain fill.

 Symptoms

-Symptoms can occur at any stage of corn growth but are typically observed first on lower leaves with spread to the middle and upper portion of the crop canopy after flowering.
+Symptoms can occur at any stage of corn growth but are typically first observed on lower leaves with spread to the middle and upper portion of the crop canopy after flowering.
 Initial symptoms appear as translucent, water-soaked streaks between veins (Figure 1) and progress to longer yellowish to necrotic streaks that can coalesce to form larger areas of symptomatic tissue (Figure 2).
-Bacterial exudates on the leaf surface may appear as small, dried, yellow-colored droplets.
-Lesions of BLS coalesce as leaf tissue dies creating large areas of necrosis.
+Bacterial exudates on the leaf surface may appear as small, dried, yellow droplets.
+Bacterial leaf streak lesions coalesce as leaf tissue dies, creating larger areas of necrosis.

 Figure 1.
 Lesions of initial infection by bacterial leaf streak.
 Image courtesy of Emmanuel Byamukama, South Dakota State University.

-Figure 2.
-Lesions of intermediate infection by bacterial leaf streak.
+Lesions of intermediate infection by bacterial leaf streak

 Figure 2.
 Lesions of intermediate infection by bacterial leaf streak.
 Image courtesy of Emmanuel Byamukama, South Dakota State University.